 - Combine cherries (at least partially thawed and drained if previously frozen), sugar, cornstarch, and salt in a large pot.
 Stir to evenly distribute the sugar and cornstarch.

-- Add the water and lemon juice, then place over medium heat.
+- Add the water or reserved cherry juice and lemon juice, then place over medium heat.
 Cook and stir frequently until this comes to a boil.
 Continue to cook and stir until the cherries have softened and the liquid has thickened, about 5 minutes.

 - Remove from the heat and stir in vanilla, almond extract, and red food coloring, if using.
 Cool completely.
 Store in jars in the fridge for up to a week, or in the freezer for 3-4 months.